MiguelFranken/melodii/README.md

 #### Decorators
 You must decorate each controller with the `@Controller()` decorator.
 It takes the namespace as an argument.
 If you do not specify a namespace, all OSC messages will be routed to this controller.
-Additionally, you must register this controller in `01.Backend/src/controllers/index.ts`.
+Additionally, you must register this controller in `01.Backend/src/osc/controllers/index.ts`.

 `@OnMessage('/play')` allows you to decorate methods that should get executed when a message has the specified OSC address url after the namespace.
 If you do not specify a url in the decorator, each OSC messages routed to the controller will trigger the execution of the decorated method.

+Current status: You can specify an address in the `@OnMessage()` decorator, but it will be ignored.
+Some routing mechanism for this decorator is still needed!

 You can get access to the received OSC message by using the `@Message()` decorator.
 It takes no arguments!